 Mrs Lyn-Marie Norton – Local Authority and Safeguarding Governor

-I am a LA governor with 2 children now at John Masefield having been schooled at LPS.
-I became a governor as I wanted to do more for the Ledbury community.
-I love the Values ethos and atmosphere of the school and wanted to be more involved with it.
-I also felt that it was important for me to be involved in something outside of my job.
+My remits as governor are Children Looked After, Safeguarding and Health & Safety.
+I became a governor as I wanted to do more for the Ledbury community and loved the Values ethos and atmosphere of the school and wanted to be more involved with it.
+I have since been very lucky to discover that my governor role and work roles benefit and enhance each other.

 As an incomer to Ledbury, I have made lots of friends and think it’s a wonderful community.
 I hope to give back some of this joy, support and friendship in return.